 Sullivan does also admit that as of right now, there is no “perfect solution”, but still defends the practice of DRM as an absolute necessity.

-“We have a well-known reputation for being very protective of our IPs, which does deter many would-be pirates,” said Sullivan.
-“So long as we’re concerned about things like data privacy, accounting sharing and hacking, we’ll need some form of DRM.”
+"“It’s not uncommon for people to get a new computer every few years, or to have multiple computers.
+Sometimes they don’t have reliable internet connections,” Sullivan remarked on the challenges in consumer-facing anti-piracy solutions.
+“There’s no perfect solution yet.”“We have a well-known reputation for being very protective of our IPs, which does deter many would-be pirates,” said Sullivan.
+“So long as we’re concerned about things like data privacy, accounting sharing and hacking, we’ll need some form of DRM.”"

 DRM is an incredibly sticky issue, so I’m not 100% sure where to side with this.
 Piracy costs developers and publishers hundreds of millions and they certainly have a right to protect their property.
 But as has been repeatedly shown on numerous occasions, DRM seems to hurt the honest paying customer far more often than it truly prevents pirates from getting their hands on the game for free.
 If it really doesn’t interfere with gameplay, I really don’t have much of an issue with DRM.
 Sadly, that is rarely the case.